 As you can see, I was not trying to ignore the subject; I was building up a new habit and giving my mind something else to immerse itself in.

-When I first started to add other things into my day, then my world continued to appear pretty grey and flat, and I had little enthusiasm.
-My mind was still exhausted due to my past overthinking and the habit to think about the subject still had a strong pull to it, but I understood that this would be present for a while and so I did give in to it.
+When I first started to add other things into my day, then my world continued to appear pretty grey and flat, and I had little enthusiasm over anything.
+My mind was still exhausted due to my past overthinking and the habit of thinking about the subject still had a strong pull to it, but I understood that this would be present for a while and so I gave in to it.

 I remember going for a swim when I felt at my worst.
 At the time I just wanted to shut the world away, and not go out, but I knew if I wanted the old me back, then I had to go.
 When I arrived, as usual, I felt strange and detached from my surroundings, but I got changed and went into the pool.

-As I was swimming the other people there seemed so distant, and my mind kept reverting back to me and the subject.
+As I was swimming the other people there seemed strange, like I was in some kind of dream, and my mind kept reverting back to me and the subject.
 But I expected this and knew that things would not change overnight.
-In the past, I would have been feeling sorry for myself while questioning it all and trying to force normal feelings.
+In the past, I would have felt sorry for myself while questioning it all and trying to force normal feelings through more deep thinking.

 When I arrived home I was pleased that I had taken that first step, I wouldn’t say I enjoyed it, as I didn’t, but I didn’t go to enjoy it, I went to regain my life.
 After that, I went out more often without demanding or expecting anything.
 Within a few weeks of doing all the things I had previously avoided, I felt almost normal at times, and the habit of thinking about me and the subject was genuinely starting to weaken.